SAURABHMISHRA55/SAURABHMISHRA55/README.md

 ## 💼 Work Experience

 - **LTRC Lab, IIIT Hyderabad** - Machine Language Translation Intern
-  - Working on a project focused on machine translation for low-resource languages.
-  - Applying machine learning and NLP techniques to solve complex linguistic challenges.

-- **Seven Of Spade** - Python Development Intern
-  - Developed Python-based solutions, enhancing backend functionality for various projects.
+  - Developed Santali-English/Hindi translation models using Fairseq, Transformer architectures, attention mechanisms, BPE, and subword tokenization.
+  - Enhanced accuracy with Stanza and GIZA++ for transliteration, and evaluated performance using BLEU, COMET, and chrF metrics.

 - **Bit Hub Technology** - Data Analytics Intern
-  - Analyzed large datasets to provide actionable insights and support decision-making processes.
+  - Built predictive models for loan default prediction, customer segmentation, and fraud detection to improve risk management in a Smart Banking System.
+  - Conducted exploratory data analysis and created dashboards for KPIs such as approval rates and delinquency ratios using Python and Power BI.

-- **Brain Vision Technology** - Web Development Intern
+- **Brain Vision Technology** - Data Science and Analytics Intern
-  - Built and maintained web applications using modern web technologies, focusing on user experience and performance.
+  - Developed choropleth maps, predictive models, and dashboards to assist Pune authorities in COVID-19 management.
+  - Provided insights on hotspots and resource allocation, supporting data-driven decision-making in the startup's early stages.

 - **Bit Hub Technology** - Machine Learning Intern
   - Implemented machine learning models to address real-world problems, focusing on data-driven solutions.